JOBP1/fedora-network-configuration/README.md

 Steps

-Create a new VM in VirtualBox
+Created a new VM in VirtualBox

 Name: FedoraServer